 For a sustainable Halloween, I would normally advocate making your own treats.
 However, for trick or treaters, I opt for packaged treats.
 Allergies, viruses, and general safety concerns mean I feel better handing over items that aren’t homemade.

 If these options are above your budget, or too tricky to come by, then I say it’s totally fine to opt for sweet treats that you find in your local shops.
-Sweet wrappers can be recycled using soft plastic recycling schemes available at some supermarkets, including the Co-Op and Morrisons.
+Sweet wrappers can be recycled using soft plastic recycling schemes available at some supermarkets, including Tesco, Co-Op stores, and Morrisons.

 Halloween really lends itself to eco-friendly and sustainable decorations.
 After all, it has its roots in the transition of summer into winter.
 The fact that it has always been traditionally held on 31st October is significant because this is the last day of the harvest.
-Decorating with fruit, vegetables and other natural materials is a great way to go to honour these traditions.
+Decorating with fruit, vegetables, and other natural materials is a great way to go to honour these traditions.

 Pick A Pumpkin Or Two